open-concord/standards/ui.md

 ```
 {
     "ut": "e",
-    "aes_key": AES key, as generated with keygen,
+    "aes_key": <AES key> // as generated with keygen
-    "direction": 0 for encryption, 1 for decryption,
+    "direction": 0 /** for encryption */ 1 /** for decryption*/
-    "plain": plaintext (if encrypting),
+    "plain": plaintext // if encrypting
-    "nonce": nonce (if decrypting),
+    "nonce": nonce // if decrypting
-    "cipher": ciphertext (if decrypting)
+    "cipher": ciphertext // if decrypting
 }
 ```